Wednesday, May 24

 Continuum of Statistics Canada’s Microdata Data Access Services

 Statistics Canada recognizes that sometimes researchers require access not only to aggregate statistics, but also to microdata at the individual business, household or person level.
 In order to preserve the privacy and confidentiality of respondents while at the same time encouraging the use of microdata, a range of data access options are offered by Statistics Canada.
 This poster session will present the continuum of microdata access services, including access to public use microdata files (Data Liberation Initiative and Access to Public Use Microdata Files Collection), direct access to detailed microdata in a secure physical environment (Research Data Centres and the Centre for Data Development and Economic Research) and remote access solutions (Real Time Remote Access system).

 Courtney Butler, Brett Currier

-The Federal Reserve Bank of Kansas City built a LaTex file for acquired data so economists could copy and paste the data citations into their preferred word processing program, which is LaTex.
+The Federal Reserve Bank of Kansas City built a LaTex citation for acquired data so economists could copy and paste the data citations into their preferred word processing program, which is LaTex.
 Copy and paste citations exist for traditional academic articles and books from places like Citation Machine or Google Scholar, which provides researchers with the code they need for various citation styles and word processing programs, including LaTex.
 We could not identify a similar plugin for datasets.
 We reviewed all active contracts and open data sources for publication permissions, restrictions or limitations, post-termination rights, and specific data citation guidelines.
 Information was then compiled and made available on a private intranet site to avoid violation of non-disclosure agreements.
 Citation information was translated into LaTex scripting in Modified Chicago Style when specific citation requirements were not indicated by the Licensor.
-This poster will explain that process, provide a template for data citations and their LaTex scripting, and a LaTex file for publicly available data.
+This poster will explain that process and provide a template for data citations and their LaTex scripting.

 The Curating for Reproducibility (CURE) Consortium